Afghan foreign minister speaks to EAM Jaishankar on escalating violence by Taliban | Law-Order

 It said Atmar spoke to Jaishankar on the escalating violence and widespread human rights violations by the Taliban and the foreign terrorist groups.

-He proposed that a special UNSC meeting be held with a focus on the immediate cessation of violence in Afghanistan.
+He proposed that a special UNSC meeting be held with a focus on the immediate cessation of violence in Afghanistan, according to the statement.

 The Afghan foreign ministry said Jaishankar expressed India's deep concern over the escalation in violence and human rights violations in Afghanistan and called for steps to ensure peace in the country.